DiegoVillatoro/WebODM/README.md

   **1.** Activate on windows features: hyper-v, Windows Subsystem for Linux and Virtual Machine Platform
   <img src="features.png" />

   **2.** Install the Ubuntu image (for other Linux versions, it could be different; it needs a GPU driver and Docker availability).
-I follow a <a href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html" target="_blank">NVIDIA tutorial</a>.
+I followed a <a href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html" target="_blank">NVIDIA tutorial</a>.

   On a windows terminal:
   ```
   wsl.exe --install
   ```